Chuck Priefer: Coaching career 1963–1997

-Tenure with the Lions 1997-2006
+Tenure with the Lions 1997–2006

 Since the arrival of Priefer in 1997, the Lions have seen a noticeable upturn in production from K Jason Hanson, who scored his 1,400th career point in 2005, as well as with its "Hard Core" coverage units.
-Hanson has enjoyed nine outstanding seasons under Priefer's direction, being named to the Pro Bowl following both the ‘97 and ‘99 campaigns.
-He has been over the 100-point barrier in six of the past nine seasons and became the franchise’s all-time leading scorer in 2002.
+Hanson has enjoyed nine outstanding seasons under Priefer's direction, being named to the Pro Bowl following both the '97 and '99 campaigns.
+He has been over the 100-point barrier in six of the past nine seasons and became the franchise's all-time leading scorer in 2002.

 Punter Nick Harris enjoyed his finest NFL season in his second full year under Priefer.
-Harris’ career-high 34 punts downed inside-the-20 in 2005 led the NFL and was the best single-season mark in franchise history.
+Harris' career-high 34 punts downed inside-the-20 in 2005 led the NFL and was the best single-season mark in franchise history.
 He also tied for the second-fewest touchbacks in the NFL with two, which gave him the best net differential between punts downed inside the 20-yard line and touchbacks in the league (32).

 Over the past four years, the Lions special teams return units have been the best in the NFL when it comes to scoring touchdowns.
-From 2002-05, the Lions recorded more special teams return touchdowns (kickoff return, punt return, blocked punt return and blocked field goal return) than any other team in the NFL.
+From 2002 to 2005, the Lions recorded more special teams return touchdowns (kickoff return, punt return, blocked punt return and blocked field goal return) than any other team in the NFL.
 Over that four-year span, the Lions scored 11 touchdowns via special teams returns.

-During Priefer’s nine-year tenure in Detroit, he has had five different players return kicks for touchdowns (Terry Fair, Desmond Howard, Az-Zahir Hakim, Eddie Drummond and Reggie Swinton).
+During Priefer's nine-year tenure in Detroit, he has had five different players return kicks for touchdowns (Terry Fair, Desmond Howard, Az-Zahir Hakim, Eddie Drummond and Reggie Swinton).
 Howard and Drummond both earned trips to the 2001 and 2005 Pro Bowls respectively.